The Politics of Breath: Presentations and Art Performance

 Every being on Earth – human and non-human – breathes the same air.
-Yet air is shared unevenly: we pollute it with our factories and lights at night, claim it with our airplanes, and even capitalize it through our wind turbines.
+Yet air is shared unevenly: we pollute it with our factories and lights at night, claim it with our airplanes, and even capitalize on it through our wind turbines.
 In a world of climate disaster and rapidly vanishing habitats, an urgent question arises: who gets to claim air, who suffocates?

 Despite all of our differences we have at least one thing in common: breath is universal.
 Shared breath could form the basis of a different kind of politics.
 One that reminds us of our connection with all living beings.
 This politics also opens a space for existential reflection: to sense how our lives are intertwined with all that breathes.

 One of our speakers tonight is a strandbeest.
 Strandbeesten – created by artist Theo Jansen – feed on wind energy.
 They are meant to roam beaches independently and were created to survive on nothing more than the wind.
 Tonight, the strandbeest in the Library Hall will come to life.
 From its perspective it reflects on us, the humans who divide air and occupy space.
 Together with the audience, we explore what it means to truly share breath, life, and the Earth.
+The audience will be given the opportunity to ask the strandbeest questions, which it will answer.

 Explore SG’s related events this quarter on the theme: (Re)Claiming Space